repath-studio/website/docs/policies/privacy.md

 - Languages (e.g. English, Klingon).
 - Screen size (e.g. 768, 1920).

-We may also send anonymous error reports when you use the application (desktop or web).
+We may also send anonymous error reports when you use the application.
 Typically, an error report may contain the following:

 - The error message that occurred.
 - Information about the use of the app immediately before the incident and when the app